Soviet withdrawal from Afghanistan: Pakistani and American interference in Afghanistan

-Process of military withdrawal
+Withdrawal

+Attacks on departing Soviet personnel

 The withdrawal of the Soviet military began on 15 May 1988, under the leadership of General of the Army Valentin Varennikov (with General Gromov commanding the 40th Army directly).
 As agreed, the withdrawal was "front-loaded", with half of the Soviet force leaving by August.
 The withdrawal was complicated, however, by the rapid deterioration of the situation in Afghanistan.
 While the United States was not bound by any commitment to stop arms shipments and continued to supply the Afghan mujahideen in Pakistan, the latter was not delivering on its commitment to prevent weaponry and militants from flowing into Afghanistan through the Durand Line.
 Likewise, the mujahideen also continued their attacks on withdrawing Soviet forces.
 The Soviet Union repeatedly reported these violations of the Geneva Accords to United Nations monitoring bodies, and even pleaded with the United States to influence the factions that they were supplying.
 The desire of the Soviet Union to withdraw, however, coupled with the United States' inability to control the behaviour of the mujahideen, meant that the Soviet objections did not yield any results.
-The following conversation between a Soviet diplomat and a station chief of the Central Intelligence Agency in Islamabad (as told by the latter in a book he co-authored), is cited by Kalinovsky: